fermmm/rga-code-challenge/README.md

-# RGA Test Fernando Medina
+# R/GA Test Fernando Medina

 ## Challenge requirements:
 1. Show a weather forecast for the current week and area of the user.
 Use the following API: metaweather.com/api/